electr0sheep/electr0sheep.github.io/_posts/2017-08-21-blog-redesign.md

 in the about section.
 So, if anyone really needs to contact me, they can use that channel.
 Until Disqus stops triggering uBlock, and giving me JavaScript errors, I wouldn't count on seeing it again.

+I am still working on [Google's PageSpeed Insights for my page](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Felectr0sheep.com), but it seems like the main issue there is render-blocking CSS in above-the-fold content.
+My site would not look good without the CSS.
+For one, the menu button is a checkbox without styling, which doesn't make any sense at all.
+Because my site loads quite fast, and because I think no CSS would ruin it, I don't think I'll follow Google's suggestion.